The Board

 Stephen became the Chief Executive of Halton Borough Council in April 2022 having recently held the position of Executive Director at Lancashire County Council and various senior roles across Greater Manchester before that.
 Stephen’s background is in regeneration and environmental services having led a regeneration pipeline in Lancashire worth in excess of £11 billion pounds.
 Stephen holds an MBA as well as an undergraduate degree in Politics and Economics.
 Outside of work Stephen is married with two small children

-Wesley is an Operational Director for Economy, Enterprise and Property at Halton Borough Council.
+Damian is Director for Economy, Enterprise and Property at Halton Borough Council.

 At Halton, he is responsible for: